Are you wondering where to stay in Seoul?

 Most accommodation in Seoul features air conditioning and heating.
 This is standard in Korea due to the extreme weather.
 You’ll also find free Wi-Fi almost everywhere.

 I highly recommend the Myeongdong area to stay in Seoul for first-timers.
 Street food, K beauty shopping, prime location – Myeongdong has it all.

 No matter how long you stay in Seoul, base yourself in one area for the duration of your trip.
-The city has an amazing public transportation network so you can easily visit all the other Seoul districts during your visit.
+The city has an amazing public transportation network, so you can easily visit all the other Seoul locations during your visit.

 Speaking of public transport, when looking for where to stay in Seoul, try to find something close to the subway stations.